JarnoVierros/HEP_project/src/README.txt

 In the default analysis of which result is in the run file, we have used value of 300 fb^{-1}.

 It is adviced to look at settings.txt and understand how it works for the best user experience.
+Note that most of the filenames that are given in settings.txt don't need .root specification since the program adds them inside the program.

+It is also adviced to check the Drell_Yan_generator before running the simulation.
+This is because the Drell-Yan generator can etiher generate whole Drell-Yan process or just the muons from Drell-Yan (this wouldn't give the correct normalization by itself).

 The commands to run to start simulation (you first have to change the pythia path to the correct directory in the makefile) are the following: